Templates & Sharing¶

 Filter, search, and sort the catalog from the gallery controls.
 Your choices persist across reloads.

-Click a template, then Use Template.
+Click a template, then Create.
 The app creates a new document with the template's frontmatter and body, and opens it in the editor.
 Templates can be re-imported any time — each import creates an independent document copy.

 Use Publish as Template (in a document's options menu) to add it to the gallery.
 The form asks for: